api-platform/docs/distribution/index.md

 environment up and running.
 This setup contains an image pre-configured with PHP 7, Apache and everything needed to run API Platform and a MySQL image to host the database.

-As an alternative to Docker, API Platform can also be installed using [Composer](https://getcomposer.org/):

-    $ composer create-project api-platform/api-platform bookshop-api

 Start by [downloading the API Platform Standard Edition archive](https://api-platform.com/download) and extract its content.
 The resulting directory contains an empty API Platform project structure.
 You will add your own code and configuration inside it.